 Life without examination is not worth living.
-This quote from the famous philosopher can easily be translated in the corporate world when, as a leader, one needs to coach people.
+This quote from the famous philosopher can easily be translated into the corporate world when, as a leader, one needs to coach people.
 The ultimate object of this process is to teach people how to act and think for themselves.
 Is that they become leaders of themselves.
-Is to rev up the minds of those with whom we work together.
+It is to rev up the minds of those with whom we work together.

-The goal then is not the destination but the journey.
-And the Socratic questioning is a very useful tool we can use.
-Even in the most obvious coaching cases, the answer is very rarely obvious.
-By asking simple questions, and then proceed questioning the usual answer, we help people realize that their first answer might not only fail to fit all the contingencies implicit in the question, but perhaps it might even contradict analytical reasoning, or even common sense.
+The goal, then, is not the destination but the journey.
+And Socratic questioning is a handy tool we can use.
+Even in the most apparent coaching cases, the answer is rarely obvious.
+By asking simple questions and then proceeding to question the usual response, we help people realize that their first answer might not only fail to fit all the contingencies implicit in the question but might even contradict analytical reasoning or even common sense.